forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwccodepreview.md

 The Local Development server uses the following Salesforce CLI commands.

 View the commands from VS Code's command palette by pressing `command` + `shift` + `p`.
-By typing in "Local Development," all three commands are visible.
+By typing in "local development," all three commands are visible.

 ![VS Code commands for Local Development](./images/vscode_codepreview_commands.png)